 Benzodiazepines and Antidepressants

 Of the countless medications in the market, a combination of benzodiazepines and antidepressants works best at treating anxiety.
 They do so by balancing the chemicals in your brain.
 Benzodiazepines help you maintain regular sleep patterns, which prevents other mental disorders from cropping up.
+Apart from that, Cognitive-Behavioral Therapy (cbt for social anxiety) is also one of the most common forms of modern psychotherapy.

 Antidepressants complement them by managing symptoms associated with a wide range of disorders.
 They include General Anxiety Disorder (GAD), social anxiety disorder, panic disorder, and PTSD.